 The Toyota Yaris XP150 facelift was introduced this year in markets including Philippines (where its marketed under Vios nameplate), Thailand, Vietnam and is soon going to be introduced i Malaysian markets.
 The front end of the Yaris facelift gets a thoroughly revised fascia while the rear end & interior remains largely unchanged in terms of designs.
 However on the safety forefront the car has received some worthy upgrades while retaining the same set of engines.

 Based on TNGA (Toyota New Global Architecture) modular platform, the fourth generation XP210 Yaris hatchback was unveiled in October last year and officially went on sale earlier this year.
 With this generation, Toyota discontinued the Vitz nameplate in its home market Japan thus the hatchback will now carry a unified Yaris nameplate across the globe.

 Toyota is yet to unveil the 4th gen Yaris sedan as its development is still in process and so far only speculative renderings have appeared on the internet.
-Its expected to make an appearance somewhere towards the latter half of this year and will be available for sale most likely from 2021.
+Its expected to make an appearance somewhere towards the latter half of 2021.